Part 2 continued: Claude Code Snake app

 }

-Notice that mode is not reset here.
-The player chooses the mode before the game starts, and that mode remains selected across restarts.
+Notice that mode isn't reset here.
+The player chooses the mode before the game starts, and that mode stays selected across restarts.

 Movement loop

-The movement function exits early if the game has not started, has ended, or has no direction:
+The movement function exits early if the game hasn't started, has ended, or has no direction:

 const moveSnake = useCallback(() => {